wvmitchell/listo-api/README.md

 # Checklist API

 ## Description
-This is the api for the checklist app.
+This is the api for the checklist app, written in Go, using the Gin Web Framework.
 Currently under local development, no authorization in place.

 ## Routes